 I started reading finance blogs and books a few years ago – but really became engaged with them over the last year or so.
-I (finally) took control of my Roth IRA that was started for me when I was 16 and was so disappointed with myself for the lack of contributions I made during this decade long bull market.
-I don’t want to be 10 years down the road and saying the same thing I am saying today: “I wish I had contributed more.”
+Eventually, I took control of my Roth IRA that was started for me when I was 16.
+It was so disappointing to see the lack of contributions I made during this decade long bull market.
+We can’t be 10 years down the road and saying the same thing we are saying today: “I wish we had contributed more.”

-Over the last year, Mrs. 2030 and myself have really tried to increase the amount we are saving (by decreasing the amount we are spending).
-I’ve also tried to make some extra money by selling our old/outdated/unused furniture, electronics, etc. We started a budget (I’d grade us a D for how well we stick to it).
-We did some math on which of our debt to pay down fastest/first.
-We increased my 401k contribution so I’ll hit the max for the first time ever.
-We started a Roth for Mrs. 2030 and have maximized the contribution for the first time ever.
-I finally started maximizing my Roth.
+Over the last year, my wife and I have really tried to increase the amount we are saving.
+One of the best ways of doing that is to decrease the amount we spend.
+I’ve also tried to make some extra money by selling our old/outdated/unused furniture, electronics, etc. We started a budget (I’d grade us a D for how well we stick to it), did some math on which of our debt to pay down fastest/first, increased my 401k contribution so I’ll hit the max for the first time ever.
+We started a Roth IRA for my better half, and have maximized the contribution for the first time ever.
+Lastly, I finally started maximizing my Roth IRA.

 When I was in college, I saved my money for an engagement ring.
 Once I had enough for the ring I wanted to buy, I spent it all.

 After we were married, we saved our money for an amazing vacation.
 Once we had saved enough, we spent it all.

 We overpaid on our mortgage for the first 5 years.
 We needed enough equity to eliminate PMI ASAP and to take out a Home Equity Loan.
 One of the biggest pains was our outdated kitchen.
 Once we had enough equity, we used up (almost) all of it to remodel the kitchen.